jnozzi/cocoadev.com/markdown/ImplementingFullScreen.md

 http://developer.apple.com/technotes/tn2002/tn2062.html

--- General/AndreasMayer
+-- AndreasMayer

 ----

-I would try using the General/QuickTime function General/BeginFullScreen and the General/NSWindow init-with-window-ref stuff.
+I would try using the QuickTime function BeginFullScreen and the NSWindow init-with-window-ref stuff.

 ----